DavidRambo/crateandcrowbar-dl/README.md

 Hence the use of multiple request attempts.

-In an earlier commit, before I realized that the URIs would be an issue, I had created a struct to hold both the formatted URI and the episode number, which went into the Vec of episodes.
+In an earlier commit, before I realized that the URLs would be an issue, I had created a struct to hold both the formatted URL and the episode number, which went into the Vec of episodes.

 ### Multithreading